 To receive Medicare payments for services furnished to program beneficiaries, a Medicare supplier must be enrolled in the Medicare program.
 42 C.F.R. § 424.505.
 To enroll in Medicare, a prospective supplier must complete and submit an enrollment application.
 42 C.F.R. §§ 424.510(d)(1); 424.515(a).
-When CMS determines that a supplier meets the applicable enrollment requirements, it grants her Medicare billing privileges.
-For some practitioners (including nurse practitioners), the effective date for billing privileges "is the later of the date of filing" a subsequently approved enrollment application or "the date an enrolled . . . nonphysician practitioner first began furnishing services at a new practice location."
+When CMS determines that a supplier meets the applicable enrollment requirements, it grants him Medicare billing privileges.
+For physicians, the effective date for billing privileges "is the later of the date of filing" a subsequently approved enrollment application or "the date an enrolled physician . . . first began furnishing services at a new practice location."
 42 C.F.R. § 424.520(d) (emphasis added).